Contact Us

 What is a toy?

-A toy means any product or material designed or clearly intended for use in play by children of less than 14 years of age.
-But, there is a list of products not regarded as toys for the purpose of this directive.
+any product or material designed or clearly intended for use in play by children of less than 14 years of age;

 top

-Directive (STD) 88/378/eec
+(old) Directive (TSD) 88/378/eec

-The Directive STD covers: scope and definitions, placing products on the market and putting them into service, free movement of CE-marked goods in member states, reference to harmonized standards, vigilance and incident reporting, conformity assessment procedures, safety, authorized representative, consequences of wrongly affixed CE Marking etc
+The Directive TSD covers: scope and definitions, placing products on the market and putting them into service, free movement of CE-marked goods in member states, reference to harmonized standards, vigilance and incident reporting, conformity assessment procedures, safety, authorized representative, consequences of wrongly affixed CE Marking etc

-The Directive STD also sets out the mandatory "essential safety requirements" for toys relating to: the design, the construction or the composition, special hazards such as the physical and mechanical properties, flammability, chemical properties, electrical properties, hygiene and radioactivity, etc.
+The Directive TSD also sets out the mandatory "essential safety requirements" for toys relating to: the design, the construction or the composition, special hazards such as the physical and mechanical properties, flammability, chemical properties, electrical properties, hygiene and radioactivity, etc.

 top